Tom Stincic

-Thomas Dorn Stincic (born November 24, 1946) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
+Thomas Dorn Stincic (November 24, 1946 – December 26, 2021) was an American professional football linebacker in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
 He played college football, principally as a linebacker, at the University of Michigan from 1966 to 1968.

-Remembered as a loving father, husband, grandfather, brother and uncle, he is in the hearts of all those that loved him.

-Early years
+Early life

 A native of Cleveland, Ohio, Stincic attended John Marshall High School.

 College career

 Stincic enrolled at the University of Michigan in 1965 and played football for the Michigan Wolverines football team from 1966 to 1968.
 From the start he was recognized for his leadership qualities.
 As a sophomore in 1966, he saw limited action in four games.

 As a junior in 1967, Stincic started two games at defensive end and four games at linebacker.
 He had a career-high ten tackles against Illinois.

 As a senior, he totaled 55 tackles and 47 assists as a starting linebacker for the 1968 Michigan Wolverines football team that compiled an 8–2 record and finished ranked No. 12 in the final AP Poll.
 He received All-Big Ten honors in both 1967 and 1968.